SPONSORED ADVERTISEMENTS

 Customer Department at the Waltham Watch Company

+The company went through a series of financial reorganizations and renamings over the next decades.
 The Boston Watch Company failed in 1857 and was sold at auction to Royal E. Robbins.
-It was reorganized as "Appleton, Tracy & Co." and watches 5001 - 14,000 were produced.
+It was reorganized as "Tracy, Baker & Co." and later that same year the name was again changed to "Appleton, Tracy & Co" and watches 5001 - 14,000 were produced.
 The first movements carried the Appleton, Tracy & Co. marking.
 The C. T. Parker movement was reintroduced as the model 1857 and sold for $12, no small amount in those days!
-In January, 1859 the Waltham Improvement Co. and the Appleton, Tracy & Co. merged to form the American Watch Company.

 The dial department of the Waltham Watch factory.